Thought Leadership: Workshops, Panels & Educational Programs

 What are the “profiles of success” for A+D business?
 How are purpose, profit and portfolio interconnected?
 Why is a good business strategy dependent on financial health?

-Entrepreneurship & Roadmaps to Future Practice
+The Free Solo Practice.
+Entrepreneurship & Roadmaps to Future Practice.

 Small businesses form the backbone of communities, an integral part of a vibrant business ecosystem.
 How do locally-based firms help shape the regional economy, culture and society?
 What does it take to be an entrepreneur?
 How do local entrepreneurs benefit their communities and activate the urban fabric?

-The panel – who have in common big firm experience – shared their motivations for working outside a corporate structure, from the need for creative expression and experimentation to a desire for life-work balance and meaningful social impact as well as the realities, risks, rewards and responsibilities of having a locally-owned business.
+The panelists – who have in common big firm experience – shared their motivations for working outside a corporate structure, from the need for creative expression and experimentation to a desire for life-work balance and meaningful social impact as well as the realities, risks, rewards and responsibilities of having a locally-owned business.

+Unlearning the Metric System.
 International Perspectives on Re-thinking the Practice

-This candid, cross-generational conversation on shared experiences, challenges overcome and lessons learned appealed to anyone with an entrepreneurial approach, a success mindset and a pioneering spirit.
+A candid, cross-generational conversation on shared experiences, challenges overcome and lessons learned appealed to anyone with an entrepreneurial approach, a success mindset and a pioneering spirit.

 The panel shared best practices for each career stage including, licensure, advanced education, networking, communication skills, community involvement, advocacy, mentorship, leadership coaching and others.

-High Performing Mentorship Groups
+High Performing Mentorship Groups.

 One of the extracurricular activities I’m proud to be part of was the AIA SF’s mentorship program where I was the “senior level professional” of a group of 6 international professionals.
 My client work puts me in the thick of the business of design, so I saw my role for the yearlong program as helping designers, architects and leaders successfully bridge theory into practice.
 The profession has evolved – some might even say, stalled and stuck in the past – and I think “diversity” is no longer about a checklist on RFQ’s but a mandate for culture shift.